boris-dimitrov/dedup/README.md

 # caution

 Replacing duplicates with hardlinks is generally unsafe.

-It can be particularly bad for
+It can be particularly harmful to

   * files under version control